 4. Do you have a list of certain poses and photographs that you specifically want to capture?

 Some couples will have seen the wedding photographs from one of their friends, or from a famous wedding online and may want to recreate a similar photo for their own wedding.
-It might help you if you make a checklist of all the poses, angles and moments that they specifically want to capture so you can make sure that you’re ready for them.
+It might help you if you make a checklist of all the poses, angles, and moments that they specifically want to capture so you can make sure that you’re ready for them.
 Always look for tips that might help you.

 5. Would you like to take some photographs prior to or after the wedding?